 - i.
 Organizations are Academic, Pre-Professional, Honor Society or National Affiliation type of groups. - ii.
 Must have State or National or International Affiliation. - iii.
 No minimum number of members or inductees. - iv.
 Membership should be open to all students who meet criteria set by State, National or International governing bodies. - v.
-Register all events - vi.
-Approve all fundraising efforts through the Development Office using the Fund-Raising Activity Permission Form. - vii.
+Register all events - Approve all fundraising efforts through the Office of Advancement using the Fund-Raising Activity Permission Form. - vii.
 Deposit funds in CU Agency Account. - viii.
-Must register for CU recognized status yearly by April 1st. - Meetings and finances governed by the CU department the Organization falls under.
+Must register for CU recognized status yearly by April 1st. - ix.
+Meetings and finances governed by the CU department the Organization falls under. - x.
+Peer Groups and Organizations are restricted from using Campbellsville.edu or affiliated pages in any promotional documentation without written approval from the Director of Student Services.